-The Corona virus has been dominating our daily lives for a year now.
+The Corona virus has been dominating our daily lives for more than a year now.
 Millions of people worldwide have been infected with the virus.
-Although most of them have recovered from the viral disease, some still do not feel completely healthy.
+Although most of them have recovered from the viral disease, some still do not feel completely recovered.
 Even months after their illness, they still suffer from long-term damage from COVID-19 and sometimes severe symptoms.
 Patients who have had a severe course of COVID are particularly affected.
 Approximately 10 percent of those infected with COVID still suffer from long-term psychological and physical effects months later.
 Even people with mild courses are increasingly affected by post-COVID syndrome.
 Learn more about the psychological consequences of the Corona pandemic in the interview with chief physician Dr. Koutsonasios.

 The so-called post-COVID or long-COVID syndrome manifests itself not only through organic and physical complaints, but also through psychological and cognitive long-term consequences.
 These manifest themselves in chronic states of exhaustion and fatigue, but also sleep disorders as well as anxiety disorders, trauma sequelae and depression can be the result

 However, not only those suffering from COVID are affected by the disease and its consequences.
 People who have lost a loved one, for example, or who are struggling with existential fears due to a job loss, also frequently suffer from the psychological consequences of COVID.